If you have a mutt, studying the dog tail can help you determine what breeds make up your pup.

 Tails tucked low and between their legs, usually indicates a frightened, nervous dog.

+Why do dogs wag their tails and does the direction of dog tail wagging mean anything?
 Some behaviorists even believe how a dog wags their tail from left to right or vice-verse indicates their familiarity to who they are meeting or greeting.
 Left to right, means a stranger.
 Right to left, means they recognize you.

 Dog tail positions